Neutrophil: Life span

-The average lifespan of inactivated human neutrophils in the circulation has been reported by different approaches to be between 5 and 135 hours(5 days and 15 hours).
+The average lifespan of inactivated human neutrophils in the circulation has been reported by different approaches to be between 5 and 135 hours.

 Upon activation, they marginate (position themselves adjacent to the blood vessel endothelium) and undergo selectin-dependent capture followed by integrin-dependent adhesion in most cases, after which they migrate into tissues, where they survive for 1–2 days.
 Neutrophils have also been demonstrated to be released into the blood from a splenic reserve following myocardial infarction.

+The distribution ratio of neutrophils in bone marrow, blood and connective tissue is 28:1:25.

 Neutrophils are much more numerous than the longer-lived monocyte/macrophage phagocytes.
 A pathogen (disease-causing microorganism or virus) is likely to first encounter a neutrophil.
 Some experts hypothesize that the short lifetime of neutrophils is an evolutionary adaptation.
-The short lifetime of neutrophils minimizes propagation of those pathogens that parasitize phagocytes because the more time such parasites spend outside a host cell, the more likely they will be destroyed by some component of the body's defenses.
+The short lifetime of neutrophils minimizes propagation of those pathogens that parasitize phagocytes (e.g. Leishmania) because the more time such parasites spend outside a host cell, the more likely they will be destroyed by some component of the body's defenses.
 Also, because neutrophil antimicrobial products can also damage host tissues, their short life limits damage to the host during inflammation.

 Neutrophils will be removed after phagocytosis of pathogens by macrophages.
 PECAM-1 and phosphatidylserine on the cell surface are involved in this process.

 Function

 Chemotaxis

 Neutrophils undergo a process called chemotaxis via amoeboid movement, which allows them to migrate toward sites of infection or inflammation.
 Cell surface receptors allow neutrophils to detect chemical gradients of molecules such as interleukin-8 (IL-8), interferon gamma (IFN-γ), C3a, C5a, and leukotriene B4, which these cells use to direct the path of their migration.

-Neutrophils have a variety of specific receptors, including ones for complement, cytokines like interleukins and IFN-γ, chemokines, lectins, and other proteins.
+Neutrophils have a variety of specific receptors, including ones for the complement system, cytokines like interleukins and IFN-γ, chemokines, lectins, and other proteins.
 They also express receptors to detect and adhere to endothelium and Fc receptors for opsonin.

-In leukocytes responding to a chemoattractant, the cellular polarity is regulated by activities of small Rho guanosine triphosphatases (Rho GTPases) and the phosphoinositide 3-kinases (PI3Ks).
+In leukocytes responding to a chemoattractant, the cellular polarity is regulated by activities of small Ras or Rho guanosine triphosphatases (Ras or Rho GTPases) and the phosphoinositide 3-kinases (PI3Ks).
 In neutrophils, lipid products of PI3Ks regulate activation of Rac1, hematopoietic Rac2, and RhoG GTPases of the Rho family and are required for cell motility.
-Rac-GTPases regulate cytoskeletal dynamics and facilitate neutrophils adhesion, migration, and spreading.
+Ras-GTPases and Rac-GTPases regulate cytoskeletal dynamics and facilitate neutrophils adhesion, migration, and spreading.
 They accumulate asymmetrically to the plasma membrane at the leading edge of polarized cells.
 Spatially regulating Rho GTPases and organizing the leading edge of the cell, PI3Ks and their lipid products could play pivotal roles in establishing leukocyte polarity, as compass molecules that tell the cell where to crawl.

 It has been shown in mice that in certain conditions neutrophils have a specific type of migration behaviour referred to as neutrophil swarming during which they migrate in a highly coordinated manner and accumulate and cluster to sites of inflammation.